(& How to Prevent Most of Them)

 The dominant political party, rather than a public-serving body, draws voting districts in most states, and typically aim to favor the party in power and minimize competition.
 In 2012, Pennsylvanians cast 83,000 more votes for Democratic than Republican U.S. House candidates, but Rs won 13 of 18 seats.

-Without reform, the situation is likely to worsen following the 2020 census after the SCOTUS ruled that federal courts lack authority to ensure fair voting districts.
+Without reform, the situation is worsening after the SCOTUS ruled that federal courts lack authority to ensure fair voting districts, enabling ever-more blatant manipulation.
 Republicans control redistricting in 20 states and Democrats in seven (the rests have independent commissions or divided government).
-Learn more.
+All About Redistricting and FairVote are great sources to learn more and Democracy Docket has a state-by-state rundown of events.

 3. Prison Gerrymandering